Wembley's best spots for visitors and residents

 Situated in North West London, Wembley is increasingly finding itself on the map when it comes to diversity- take food for example.
 Boxpark Wembley, sister to its original Shoreditch location is now open in the area bringing international street food to Wembley.
 We love this indoor market of bars and food stalls, and there are so many fantastic food offerings from around the world to sample here.
-We could spend a whole day of mealtimes in this indoor market space.
+We could easily spend at least a week trying all the delicacies in this indoor market space!
 They also hold live events which celebrate the local art and music scene.

-Boxpark aside there are so many fantastic coffee shops, restaurants and bars in Wembley to explore.
+Boxpark aside, there are so many fantastic coffee shops, restaurants and bars in Wembley to explore.
 The area is really coming alive with new and unique approaches to eating and we can not get enough of them.
-Wembley has long been known for its Indian restaurants- popular among them Mumbai Local for its fully vegetarian menu and Sakoni’s which has been serving quality, inspired vegetarian food since 1984.
+Wembley has long been known for its Indian restaurants.
+Thoroughly popular (and deservedly so) among them are Mumbai Local for its fully vegetarian menu, and Sakoni’s, which has been serving quality, inspired vegetarian food since 1984.

 Looking for great coffee by the day, and cocktails by night?
-For this we can not recommend enough Black Sheep Coffee not only for its great drinks but the way it morphs seamlessly from day to night, taking its drinks and vibe with it.
-We love a place where we can move seamlessly from coffees to cocktails without even having to move from our chair.
+Go have a gander at the highly recommended Black Sheep Coffee, enjoyed not only for its delicious drinks but for the way it morphs seamlessly from day to night, taking its drinks and vibe with it.
+We simply adore a place where we can just flow directly from coffees to cocktails without even having to move from our chair.

 Art & Culture

 Wembley may not spring instantly to mind when London’s creative scene is being discussed.
 But there is a lot going on here that encourages and inspires local artists.
 Wembley Park and Global Street Art recently launched their own collaboration, bringing street art from local and international artists to the Park, with a commitment to making art accessible to all.
 We also love the space and opportunities the Wembley Park Market provides to local and independent vendors and business owners in the area.